Retrieval-Augmented Agentic Rubric Generation for Reliable Medical Response Evaluation: Conclusion

 We presented a retrieval-augmented, multi-agent framework for automatically generating instance-specific evaluation rubrics for medical dialogue.
 By grounding rubric construction in authoritative medical evidence and explicitly separating clinical constraints from interaction-level requirements, our approach produces structured, interpretable rubrics that better reflect case-specific clinical priorities.

-Empirical results on HealthBench show that the generated rubrics achieve stronger clinical coverage of gold key points and improved discriminative ability in distinguishing high-quality responses from minimally flawed alternatives, compared to generic or directly generated rubrics.
+Empirical results demonstrate the robustness and generalization of our approach across diverse clinical settings and languages.
+Evaluated on both HealthBench (English simulated dialogues) and LLMEval-Med (Chinese real-world clinical records), our generated rubrics achieve stronger clinical coverage of gold key points and improved discriminative ability in distinguishing high-quality responses from minimally flawed alternatives, compared to generic or directly generated rubrics.
+Ablation studies validate the necessity of the complete multi-agent pipeline, particularly highlighting the critical role of capturing implicit user intents alongside factual medical constraints.
 Beyond evaluation, we further demonstrate that instance-specific rubrics can function as actionable feedback, enabling controlled response refinement without re-generation.

 Together, these findings suggest that automatic rubric generation offers a scalable and transparent foundation for medical LLM evaluation, bridging the gap between fine-grained clinical assessment and large-scale automated judging.
 We hope this work encourages further exploration of rubric-centered evaluation and its role in both assessing and improving medical language models.